-11. Exercise.
-Of course.
+7. Exercise.
+Of course!
 Movement seems preventive for virtually every disease.
 Don’t forget strength training.
 For one thing, muscle burns calories.
 It also adds to resilience.
 The latest research shows that exercising during cancer treatment is very helpful.

-12. Reduce stress and anger.
-We may not be able to easily control the source of stress, but we can change the way we react to it.
-Integrative cancer specialists point to anger and resentment as controllable risk factors for cancer.
+- Integrative cancer specialists like Gus Kotsanis, MD point to anger and resentment as controllable risk factors for cancer.
 Actress Carrie Fisher made this great observation: “Resentment is like drinking poison and waiting for the other person to die.”

 - If you need to supplement hormones, be sure that your doctor bases dosage on your test results and monitors periodically to make sure you stay in a normal healthy range.

 - Use only hormones that are identical to the ones that your body makes.
 For example, use progesterone, not synthetic progestin.
 Use estrogen that is identical to humans, not those like Premarin® which is derived from pregnant horses.